 - It then checks if the visitor is requesting to speak to an agent by checking for the String "transfer" in the message.
 If so it escalates the chat.

-- If not it adds creates the bots response adds it to the transcript and then responds to the visitor.
+- If not, it adds the bot's response to the transcript and then responds to the visitor.

 3. Adds an Escalate method that: